-Proposers and institutions may find appropriate other NSF sources of support for instrumentation, including the Major Research Instrumentation (MRI) program, most recent Program Announcement NSF 01-171 (for updated information see http://www.nsf.gov/od/oia/programs/mri/start.htm).
+Proposers and institutions may find appropriate other NSF sources of support for instrumentation, including the Major Research Instrumentation (MRI) program.

 ABOUT THE NATIONAL SCIENCE FOUNDATION

 The National Science Foundation (NSF) funds research and education in most fields of science and engineering.
 Awardees are wholly responsible for conducting their project activities and preparing the results for publication.
 Thus, the Foundation does not assume responsibility for such findings or their interpretation.